ydemura/printf/README.md

-# printf
+Printf (C)
-creating smaller version of printf (in C)
+Create a simplified version of the printf function.
 In order to do so original printf was recearched and tested, then recreated and tested to make sure the behaviour of custom one is correct

+Skills: I/O ; C Data Types